AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 ## Implement the authentication flow

-This section shows you how to supply and consume a token that gives rights to specific functionality to authenticated users
+This section shows you how to supply and consume a token that gives rights to specific functionality to authenticated users.

 ### Generate a token